BraedonB98/2DoTrack/BACKEND/README.md

 in uid-controller.js->getbyName will need to get all users with same name and show part of personal info to let user decide which one they are looking for.

-need to add user->getcatagory

-todo-controller.js -> delete Category, It will also need to search through recurring category and delete any with that category.

-todo-controller.js -> rename Category, It will also need to search through recurring category and rename any with that category and rename those in renamed category

 todo-controllers.js -> deleteItem, make sure to go through users list and delete it from task list of all users(both pending or accepted) Also make sure user is the creator.
 If just a user just remove it from array so they no longer use it.

 Todo-routes.js ->still need to add validation to all functions